brandongregory/dndhelp/src/5e-character-creation/class-playstyles.md

 - [Wonder Woman from _Justice League_](https://www.youtube.com/watch?v=cpDYnfbD8lc) - Wonder Woman has deadly martial prowess aided by some supernatural abilities, and she's driven by her devotion to protecting people, making her a natural fit for the Paladin.
 - [Samara from _Mass Effect_](https://www.youtube.com/watch?v=zpakB36N8wo) - Samara is a powerful warrior whose life is dictated by her oath.
+- [Tidus from _Final Fantasy X_](/dnd-in-pop-culture/final-fantasy/ff10-tidus/) - Though it's not explicitly stated, it's Tidus's principles that end up leading the party to victory, and those principles are perfectly represented by the Oath of Glory.

 ## <a name="Ranger"></a>Ranger

 Rangers are nature-themed half-casters who use their magic mostly to enhance their own attacks.
-They make excellent archers, but melee builds are also possible.
+They make excellent [archers](/5e-build-guides/archer-builds/), but melee builds are also possible.
 They typically have a high Wisdom score, making them excellent at scouting and tracking, and have some of the Druid flavor while still having a strong martial striking ability.
 The biggest reason to play a Ranger, though, is just because you want to play a Ranger—they’re very flavorful, and no other class really captures the idea of a hunter tracking their prey through the woods like this class.
 They also get along really well with animals.

 Difficulty: ★★☆☆☆